hpc-unibe-ch/hpc-unibe-ch.github.io/docs/quick-start.md

 ```

 Here you can see that the job is in state PENDING (PD) and a reason why the job
 is pending.
-In this example, the job has to wait for at least one higher priorised
+In this example, the job has to wait for at least one other job with higher priority.
-job to run.
 See here for a list of other reasons why a job might be pending.

 You can always list all your active (pending or running) jobs with squeue: